scottcolfer/scottcolfer.github.io/_posts/2022-02-07-six-years-leading-community-practice.md

 I took most of 2020 as Shared Parental Leave.
 This was a great chance to stress-test the product management profession.
 Had we designed a built a profession without a single point of failure?

 We ran a review and retro.
 The profession was mature enough to continue for without an active Head of Product for a time.
 There were gaps.
 It did weaken the profession in some areas.
 But the profession as a whole, and the local communities led by each Lead Product Manager, were strong enough to thrive.
 Circling back to Emily Webber’s [community maturity model](https://emilywebber.co.uk/community-of-practice-maturity-model/): the profession as a whole was ‘mature’, with examples of being ‘self-sustaining’.
 Individual communities within the profession were more or less mature at any one time.
 Energy-levels for community of practice ran in cycles.
 But as a whole - we’d built a strong profession with leadership distributed across several local communities of practice.

+## From ‘busy’ leader to strategic leader

+I’ve learned that the first years building a community of practice is hands-on, reactive people-work.
+It’s doing all the recruitment.
+And having to write the role descriptions and interview scripts first.
+It’s doing all the 1:1s.
+It’s switching from mainly contractors to mainly permanent staff.
+It’s personally knitting links between members of the community.
+Chairing meetups.
+Documenting knowledge and re-sharing it at the right time.
+It’s building trust in that professional community with other professions and with colleagues.
+All so the role is used in a way that’s valuable to the organisation and rewarding to the people doing it.

+A few years in it switches.
+To building-out the career pathway.
+Developing, promoting and recruiting other leaders to join you and the profession.
+Sharing leadership activity with senior peers.
+The distributing leadership with local Leads.
+Each success creates a little more space to be reflective, proactive and strategic.

+One day I found myself with an entire afternoon of unscheduled time where, in that moment, everything was being led by others.
+And I had time to think.